-In body language, the rule of thumb is that our body turns to where we want to go, what we want to engage with.
-The same applies to eyes, being a body part, after all.
+In body language, the rule of thumb is that our body turns to where we want to go, and what we want to engage with.
+The same applies to the eyes, being a body part, after all.
 Generally, we turn our eyes to where our body wants to go and what our minds want to engage with.

 Hence, when a person avoids eye contact, it means they don’t want to engage with what’s in front of them or that they want to engage with something else.
 This ‘desire for a lack of engagement’ with an object is the core reason behind almost all the reasons for avoiding eye contact.

 When you notice someone avoiding eye contact, think: